Parchís (group)

-Parchís was a children's music group from Spain which enjoyed great success in the Spanish-speaking world in the 1980s.
+Parchís was a children's musical group from Spain which enjoyed great success in the Spanish-speaking world in the 1980s.
 Their significance in Hispanic popular culture comes from being perceived as an archetype of this type of band at the time.
 Parchís' original five members were Constantino Fernández Fernández (the red pawn), Yolanda Ventura Román (the yellow pawn), Oscar Ferrer Cañadas (the blue pawn), Gemma Prat Termens (the green pawn), and David Muñoz Forcada (the rolling die, which is singular for dice).
 After several line-up changes, the group disbanded in 1985 with various members continuing successful careers in the world of entertainment.

 The group's name is a reference to the board game parchís (an adaptation of pachisi), where each player represents a different colored pawn (red, yellow, blue, and green).
 In the same way, each member of the group dressed in one of these four colors with the fifth member representing the dice.